hackclub/camp/2016/README.md

 This directory houses everything for the 2016 Hack Camp.
 As we plan the program, we'll be tracking our progress in [this milestone](https://github.com/hackclub/hackcamp/milestones/Organize%20Hack%20Camp%202016).

+For documentation on what we do at camp, check out the [playbook](playbook/).
+For documentation on everything outside of camp, check out the [meta folder](meta/).

 ## Schedule

 Hack Camp is broken up into four two-week cohorts, listed below.